West Bank vote held to help plug Palestinian democracy gap

 EARLY TO DEMOCRACY

-Palestinian President and Fatah chief Mahmoud Abbas emphasized a legacy of democracy as he voted in downtown Ramallah, the seat of his government.
+Palestinian Authority President and Fatah chief Mahmoud Abbas emphasized a legacy of democracy as he voted in downtown Ramallah, his capital while Israel denies Palestinian government a seat in the contested holy city of Jerusalem.

 "We hope we will be regarded by our brothers in Gaza and everywhere in the Arab world as the ones who first embarked upon democracy, and we continue on this path and we hope everyone will follow us," he told journalists.

-Palestinians first held parliamentary elections in 1995, rare among Arab countries at the time and a positive step after the interim Oslo peace accords with Israel earlier that decade.
+Palestinians first held parliamentary elections in 1995, rare among Arab countries at the time and a positive step after the interim Oslo peace accords with Israel the previous year, which have long lapsed and become an albatross for the same, sclerotic Palestinian leadership of the present day.

-But permanent peace has proven elusive - illusory, say many Palestinians - and much of the West Bank leadership is made up of veteran officials from the Oslo heyday.
+The Authority faces deepening challenges to its legitimacy.
+An addiction to foreign economic aid has opened up a financial crisis that exploded into street protests in cities up and down the West Bank last month.

-Abbas's Palestinian Authority faces deepening challenges to its legitimacy.
-Dependency on foreign economic aid has opened up a financial crisis that exploded into street protests in cities up and down the West Bank last month.
+Years of imprisonment and marginalisation of Hamas activists in the West Bank have deepened Fatah's near monopoly on power in self-ruled West Bank enclaves.

-But as economic problems worsen amid the standstill of Palestinians' broader political landscape, many hail the vote as an opportunity to focus on development at the grassroots level.
+But as economic problems worsen amid the standstill of Palestinians' broader political landscape, many hail the vote as an opportunity to renew institutions and focus on development at the grassroots level.

 "Of course, there are positive signs in these elections," the Palestinian al-Quds newspaper wrote in an editorial.
 "The local authorities have an important role in public services and providing an administration for citizens."

-(Reporting By Ali Sawafta in Ramallah and Jihan Abdalla in Bethlehem; Editing by Rosalind Russell)
+(Reporting By Ali Sawafta in Ramallah and Jihan Abdalla in Bethlehem; Writing by Noah Browning; Editing by Mark Heinrich)